sebastian-hofstaetter/teaching/advanced-information-retrieval/Lecture 8 - Closed Captions.md

 *8.66 seconds*

 ### **7** Recall: BERT - Workflow
 Let's recall the BERT Workflow from our Transformers lecture.
 So someone with lots of compute power and time to pre-train a large model creates this pre-trained model for us with Masked Language Modelling (MASK) and Next Sentence Prediction in the case of BERT.
 OK.
-So then once this model is trained we can download it for example the HuggingFace Model Hub and then fine-tune the BERT model on our task based on the pre-trained weights.
+So then once this model is trained we can download it for example via the HuggingFace Model Hub and then fine-tune the BERT model on our task based on the pre-trained weights.

 *41.33 seconds*